GitOps with ArgoCD: Building Cloud Infrastructure on Linode and OCI

 It’s great hands-on experience building projects using terraform, GitOps, and Jenkins CI/CD in the cloud.
 Finding solutions to problems and while creating solutions is a great learning experience.

-Step 1: Cloud platform planning and provisioning
+Step 1: Cloud Platform Selection and Infrastructure Planning

 The number of cloud providers to choose from and the many price points is a bit daunting.
 For my needs, I decided to use Oracle Cloud Free Tier and Linode.